jbaldwin/libcoro/.githooks/readme-template.md

 ##### Package managers
 libcoro is available via package managers [Conan](https://conan.io/center/libcoro) and [vcpkg](https://vcpkg.io/).

+### Contributing

+Contributing is welcome, if you have ideas or bugs please open an issue.
+If you want to open a PR they are also welcome, if you are adding a bugfix or a feature please include tests to verify the feature or bugfix is working properly.
+If it isn't included I will be asking for you to add some!

 #### Tests
 The tests will automatically be run by github actions on creating a pull request.
-They can also be ran locally:
+They can also be ran locally after building from the build directory:

     # Invoke via cmake with all output from the tests displayed to console:
     ctest -VV

     # Or invoke directly, can pass the name of tests to execute, the framework used is catch2.
-    # Tests are tagged with their group, below is howt o run all of the coro::net::tcp::server tests:
+    # Tests are tagged with their group, below is how to run all of the coro::net::tcp::server tests:
-    ./Debug/test/libcoro_test "[tcp_server]"
+    ./test/libcoro_test "[tcp_server]"

+If you open a PR for a bugfix or new feature please include tests to verify that the change is working as intended.
+If your PR doesn't include tests I will ask you to add them and won't merge until they are added and working properly.
+Tests are found in the `/test` directory and are organized by object type.

 ### Support

 File bug reports, feature requests and questions using [GitHub libcoro Issues](https://github.com/jbaldwin/libcoro/issues)

-Copyright © 2020-2023 Josh Baldwin
+Copyright © 2020-2024 Josh Baldwin

 [badge.language]: https://img.shields.io/badge/language-C%2B%2B20-yellow.svg
 [badge.license]: https://img.shields.io/badge/license-Apache--2.0-blue